yoryov/TorRelays/README.md

-# TorServices
+# TorServices 🧅

-A repository with few tutorials on how to set varios Tor Services like bridges, relays and hidden services 🧅
+Here i will add some tutorials on how to quickly and easy to setup varios Tor Services with different Linux/UNIX distributions on AWS EC2 instances

+### Prerequesites

+- Have an AWS account with less than 1 year (for the "Free Tier" purposes)
+- Have basic knowledge on Tor, Networking and Linux/Unix (but don't worry i'll do my best to be as easy as possible 😊)
+- Have some free time!